MartaBallesterB/DS_projects_nanodegree/Writing a Data Scientist Blog Post/README.md

-# Writing a Data Scientist Blog Post (to be modified)
+# Writing a Data Scientist Blog Post

 ## Table of contents